itsluap/luap-server/resources/[qb]/[jobs]/jim-mechanic/README.md

 ## QB-MechanicJob
 - **You don't NEED qb-mechaicjob to use Jim-Mechanic but doing so grants extra features**
-- Extra damages will be enabled by default if you use `qb-mechanicjob` and `qb-vehiclefailure`
+- Extra damages will be enabled by default if you use `qb-mechanicjob` and `indigo-vehiclefailure`
-- This needs to be added the the main script, but if you **DON'T** want to use qb-mechanicjob but have an updated qb-vehiclefailure
+- This needs to be added the the main script, but if you **DON'T** want to use qb-mechanicjob but have an updated indigo-vehiclefailure
-- Replace this event in qb-vehiclefailure > client.lua.
+- Replace this event in indigo-vehiclefailure > client.lua.
 - This will make it only work if qb-mechanicjob is started.

 ```lua